LLNL/Comb/README.md

     start-up:   num 8 sum 0.123456789 s min 0.123456789 s max 0.123456789 s
     test-comm:  num 8 sum 0.123456789 s min 0.123456789 s max 0.123456789 s
     bench-comm: num 8 sum 0.123456789 s min 0.123456789 s max 0.123456789 s
-This is a test in which a mesh is updated via physics running via sequential cpu execution and is allocated in host memory.
-The buffers used with MPI for large messages are packed/unpacked via sequential cpu execution and allocated in host memory and the buffers used with MPI for small messages are packed/unpacked via sequential cpu execution and allocated in host memory.
+This is a test in which a mesh is updated with physics running via sequential cpu execution using memory allocated in host memory.
+The buffers used for large messages are packed/unpacked via sequential cpu execution and allocated in host memory and the buffers used with MPI for small messages are packed/unpacked via sequential cpu execution and allocated in host memory.
 This test involves multiple measurements, the first six time individual parts of the physics cycle and communication.
   - pre-comm "Physics" before point-to-point communication, in this case setting memory to initial values.
   - post-recv Allocating MPI receive buffers and calling MPI_Irecv.